romeorizzi/TALight/README.md

 The terminal where you issued its activation will now be the place where the server `rtald` updates you about the requests of service it receives and what is going on with them.
 The help page of the `rtald` command lists its optional parameters that allow you to expose the service in the wide rather than just in local (modality 2).
 Still, when creating and experimenting, you will launch `rtald` as above and operate with no need for an internet connection.
 Only at deploy time (and if the intended use asks for it) you will expose services for your problems to requests coming from the outside (modality 2).
+One way to stop the daemon is to `Ctrl-C` when the focus is on this terminal.

 Since the previous terminal is now the downstream channel of the daemon you have activated, in order to enjoy and explore the services it offers you need to open another terminal (I prefer vertically splitting my terminator so that I quickly perceive what is going on while experimenting) to send requests with your client `rtal` to the running daemon.
 First, to list the problems available, and thus check that both the client and the server are working, try the following command: